| |

 two guns together.

 lots of cord on hand.
-Each 1000 watt gun costs seven cents
+Each 1000 watt gun costs eleven cents

 per hour to run.
-Thus, a triple gun costs less than two
+Thus, a triple gun costs less than three

 dollars per day to operate.